EHSANHAZARI/TicketMaster/README.md

 - Utilized Pinia for storing variables and accessing functionalities.
 - Breaked down components into smaller, modular ones for easier testing and debugging.

+## Unit Tests :
+-Open tests/unit folder
+-Open componet.spec.js file to see the tests on the components mounting plus testing on the important functionalities.

+### Tested here
+- Tested the mounting of the component.
+- Checked if adding "isVip" results in the appearance of VIP-related information on the ticket.
+- Verified that calling the `addToTicket` function increases the length of the associated array.
+- Ensured that calling `addToCart` triggers the execution of the `populateCartItems` function, confirming proper functionality.

 ## Note